Most People I Know (Think That I’m Crazy) (B Thorpe) – Billy Thorpe and the Aztecs 1972.

 In 1970 the Pilgrimage of Pop at Ourimbah (NSW) was the first local rock festival, others followed at Myponga (SA), Launching Place (Vic), Wallacia (NSW) and A.N.U.
 (Canberra), and the inaugural Sunbury Festival was held over the Australia Day weekend in January 1972.

-Sunbury is recognized as the archetypal Australian rock festival, it featured only local performers, attracted crowds of more than 35,000, and ran continuously between 1972-75, located in a picturesque natural amphitheatre, on farmland near Sunbury, just north of Melbourne, it became the nation’s premier pop festival destination.
+Sunbury is recognized as the archetypal Australian rock festival, it featured only local performers, attracted crowds of more than 35,000, and ran continuously between 1972-75, located in a picturesque natural amphitheatre, on farmland owned by one George Duncan, near Sunbury, actually at a location called Diggers Rest, just north of Melbourne, it became the nation’s premier pop festival destination.
+In 1972 the promoters were Odessa Promotions Ltd, and for the princely sum of $6 you could acquire a 3-day pass to enjoy 41 hours of non-stop entertainment.

 The Aztecs shared billing with such blues/rock luminaries as Spectrum, the La De Das, Max Merritt & the Meteors, the Wild Cherries, Chain, Pirana, SCRA, Greg Quill’s Country Radio and many others.
 John Dixon filmed a documentary which captured all the performance highlights, the larrikin spirit, and excesses of the event and particularly the dynamic, turbo-fueled star turn of the show – Billy Thorpe and the Aztecs.